metriport/metriport/README.md

 ### **Deployment Steps**

 1. First, deploy the secrets stack.
-This will setup the secret keys required to run the server using AWS Secrets Manager.
+This will setup the secret keys required to run the server using AWS Secrets Manager and create other infra pre-requisites.
 To deploy it, run the following commands (with `<config.stackName>` replaced with what you've set in your config file):

 ```shell
 $ ./deploy.sh -e "production" -s "<config.secretsStackName>"